MightyDevices/python-cmsis-svd-parser/README.md

 device = SVD.process(root)
 ```

+## Example
-Please see the Examples directory for demonstration.
+Please see the Examples directory for a quick demonstration.
+Run the example by
+typing: `python ListPeriphRegs.py` in the Examples directory